RoadwayVR/UnityStandardAssets/README.md

-This is Unity StandardAsset# UnityStandardAssets
+This is UnityStandardAssets which is very usefull.
+But, I do not know why Unity deleted this asset from UnityAssetStores.
+I put it here for anyone which want to use it in future.

+# UnityStandardAssets